Health-Informatics-UoN/carrot-docs/docs/index.md

 !!! carrot "Carrot"
     *C*onvenient *a*nd *r*eusable *r*apid *O*MOP *t*ransformer: bringing together health data from across the UK.
-    consists of two tools: [CaRROT-Mapper web tool](CaRROT-Mapper/index.md) for generating mapping rules, and [CaRROT-CDM ETL tool](CaRROT-CDM/index.md) for applying mapping rules to data.
+    consists of two tools: [Carrot-Mapper web tool](Carrot-Mapper/index.md) for generating mapping rules, and [CaRROT-CDM ETL tool](CaRROT-CDM/index.md) for applying mapping rules to data.

 What we do in a nutshell...